Sujal12042003/Employee-Management-System/README.md

 ## Static Build Usage
 - After building, open `index.html` in the EMS root folder.
 All assets are loaded from the `dist` directory.
-- Routing is handled internally by React.
-For static file hosting, use `HashRouter` for proper navigation.

 ## Project Structure
 - `src/components/` — React components for authentication, dashboards, and tasks